vkbo/novelWriter/docs/source/project_references.rst

 The tag is the only part of these notes that the novelWriter uses.
 The rest of the document content is there for the writer to use in whatever way they wish.
 Of course, the content of the documents can be added to the manuscript, or an outline document.
-If you want to compile a single document of all your notes, you can do this from the :guilabel:`Manuscript Build` tool.
+If you want to compile a single document of all your notes, you can do this from the :guilabel:`Compile Manuscript` tool.

 Example of a heading with a tag for a character of the story: